Allocation Committee

 She was previously executive director of the Emergence Foundation, as well as the former scholarship chair of Black United Fund of Oregon.
 She is a long-time supporter of the Portland Children's Levy and its partners and is excited about the possibility of making transformational and positive changes in the community as a Levy Allocation Committee member.

-Multnomah County Chair
+Multnomah County Commissioner, District 3

 Traci Rossi